Benefits of Good Oral Health

 - Replace your toothbrush every three to four months or sooner if bristles are frayed

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 256-464-3556 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 256-464-3556.
 At Plaza Boulevard Dental we believe that taking care of your oral health is an investment in your overall health.